-WolfMan: Where did the idea for V/H/S originate and how long had you two been working on this idea?
+Wolfman: Where did the idea for V/H/S originate and how long had you two been working on this idea?

-BM: I wanted to do a TV series about a bunch of kids that stumble across a vault of tapes that maybe a government type person was holding.
+Miska: I wanted to do a TV series about a bunch of kids that stumble across a vault of tapes that maybe a government-type person was holding.
 Gary, at The Collective, who co-owns our site, he thought it would be really cool to do as a movie and then maybe take it from movie form and try to make it into a TV series, which I was cool with.
-I worked with Adam (Wingard) and Simon (Barrett) before on A Horrible Way to Die, and I really wanted to work with them again and would work with them forever and ever and ever if I could, because they’re the greatest guys ever.
-Gary really wanted to work with them too because he was really impressed with what they did so Simon wrote his own concept based on my concept and we all loved it.
-They had a short window before You’re Next so they went off and shot it (the wraparound story Tape 56) right before they went into You’re Next, so that was probably really chaotic for them.
+I worked with Adam and Simon before on A Horrible Way to Die, and I really wanted to work with them again and would work with them forever and ever and ever if I could, because they’re the greatest guys ever.
+Gary really wanted to work with them, too, because he was really impressed with what they did, so Simon wrote his own concept based on my concept and we all loved it.
+They had a short window before You’re Next so they went off and shot [the wraparound story “Tape 56”) right before they went into You’re Next, so that was probably really chaotic for them.

-BM: Funny enough, I don’t think anyone we approached pushed back.
+Miska: Funny enough, I don’t think anyone we approached pushed back.
 I think almost every single person we approached was into the idea, it was just a matter of timing or whether or not they could do it for a budget, because we were keeping it really low budget and indie.
 It was a lot of people that I knew through the site, either people that I was friends with or had talked to or had done something that I thought was really interesting that I wanted to work with, like Radio Silence.
 We just kept going at people and getting pitches and some people couldn’t work it into their schedules and then others did and they ended up making the movie with us.
-It was a really long process, it took 8 or 9 months, we kept doing segments as we were going along instead of coming up with a bunch of scripts that we liked and then everyone shot it at once, so it was a really unique way of going about it, very experimental.
+It was a really long process, it took eight or nine months, we kept doing segments as we were going along instead of coming up with a bunch of scripts that we liked and then everyone shot it at once, so it was a really unique way of going about it, very experimental.
 It caused a lot of good problems, trying to figure out how to put it together, but I like that it has a chaotic feel to it.

-Calvin Reeder in Tape 56
+Calvin Reeder in “Tape 56”

-WM: So Adam and Simon, you made the movie not knowing who else was going to be involved?
+So, Adam and Simon, you made the movie not knowing who else was going to be involved?

-AW: Because we did ours first, we didn’t really have to worry about that.
-We did ours, so all the other filmmakers at least had a reference point to what the in between story was, so I think some people might have used that as a guide of where to take theirs and what not to do.
+Wingard: Because we did ours first, we didn’t really have to worry about that.
+We did ours, so all the other filmmakers at least had a reference point to what the in-between story was, so I think some people might have used that as a guide of where to take theirs and what not to do.
 I think people’s script submissions and treatments, everyone knew the format that was going to be used for the segments, so we could tell someone not to shoot with this camera because it’s already being used in this other thing, if we needed to.
 Which, I don’t think it really came up in this film at all, it just all kind of worked out.

-These characters (in Tape 56)are absolutely detestable and have nothing of value to them.
+These characters (in “Tape 56”)are absolutely detestable and have nothing of value to them.
 Does that make them easier to create or more difficult?

-One of the styles that was really interesting were skate videos and the crazy “sharking” videos that are on the internet, and kids just running up and videotaping each other punching people in the face.
-That to me is really scary and it felt like if we were gonna do a found footage thing and make it authentic and new and separate our film immediately from the rest of the found footage horror that’s out there now, that was the kind of style that we wanted to get into, was this really intense and crazy stuff.
-And Romain Gravas’s video for “Stress”, the Justice song, was also a big reference point.
-We wanted them to be real anonymous thugs who would just be dumb enough to film themselves doing horrible things to people, because that’s what they do, and what we kind of discovered, because we filmed the wraparound story first, we didn’t quite know what the project was, so after you watch a 26 minute short, and then you come back to our guys, audiences are kind of like, “Oh yeah, these fuckers”.
-To that extent, we try to make films for really intelligent horror fans and we do our best to make films that people enjoy and that they feel like they get their money’s worth and I feel like that might have been one thing where I made a mistake, because people hate them SO much.
-But at the same time, we just wanted to open the movie in an aggressive way, and we know that two minutes into the movie, you don’t know what it’s gonna do next, unlike most other found footage movies, where after the first 40 minutes, it hasn’t done a single thing that you haven’t seen a million times.
+One of the styles that was really interesting were skate videos and the crazy “sharking” videos that are on the Internet, and kids just running up and videotaping each other punching people in the face.
+That, to me, is really scary and it felt like, if we were gonna do a found-footage thing and make it authentic and new and to separate our film immediately from the rest of the found footage horror that’s out there now, that was the kind of style that we wanted to get into, was this really intense and crazy stuff.
+And Romain Gavras’s video for “Stress,” the Justice song, was also a big reference point.
+We wanted them to be real anonymous thugs who would just be dumb enough to film themselves doing horrible things to people, because that’s what they do, and what we kind of discovered, because we filmed the wraparound story first, we didn’t quite know what the project was, so after you watch a 26-minute short, and then you come back to our guys, audiences are kind of like, “Oh yeah, these fuckers.”
+To that extent, we try to make films for really intelligent horror fans and we do our best to make films that people enjoy and that they feel like they get their money’s worth and I feel like that might have been one thing where I made a mistake, because people hate them so much.
+But at the same time, we just wanted to open the movie in an aggressive way, and we know that two minutes into the movie, you don’t know what it’s gonna do next, unlike most other found-footage movies, where after the first 40 minutes, it hasn’t done a single thing that you haven’t seen a million times.
 We definitely wanted them to be really aggressive and unlikable, just so the movie would feel unpredictable and like it could surprise you, which hopefully it does.

 Taken from The Devil Inside, an “anti-reference”

-BM: The only references we really used were anti-references.
-A lot of filmmakers try to make homages to other films, like, “Oh well we’re gonna make the next Paranormal Activity,” we went and looked at everything from the perspective of what we hate about these movies.
+Miska: The only references we really used were anti-references.
+A lot of filmmakers try to make homages to other films, like, “Oh, well, we’re gonna make the next Paranormal Activity,” we went and looked at everything from the perspective of what we hate about these movies.
 One of the things that we hated was that movies like The Devil Inside treat the audience like they’re stupid, like we believe it’s real, and then have to end it with a link to a website, and not even have a third act, which is incredibly insulting.
 The idea was to do something that was fun, not make you feel like shit, end it with an upbeat note, and have clear reasoning for everyone to be filming.
 We were inspired by bad decisions.

-RB: I’m very familiar with Trash Humpers.
+Benjamin: I’m very familiar with Trash Humpers.

-SB: Oh yeah, that’s right, your buddies distributed it.
+Barrett: Oh yeah, that’s right, your buddies distributed it.
 That’s right, I forgot.
 Anyway, I had just seen Trash Humpers, which was shot on VHS and edited with two VCRs and then blown up to 35 mm and it just looked so cool.
 The way that old analog video had a look that’s so different from any kind of video now, so as soon as Adam started talking about it, I knew exactly what he meant.

 Helen Rogers in The Sick Thing That Happened to Emily When She Was Younger, segment written by Simon Barrett

-BM: I don’t really have a problem with it, I think it’s just a perspective, just a different filmmaking perspective.
+Miska: I don’t really have a problem with it, I think it’s just a perspective, just a different filmmaking perspective.

-WM: Speaking of Tape 56, whose idea was Calvin’s mustache?
+Speaking of “Tape 56,” whose idea was Calvin’s mustache?

-BM: That definitely came with the package of Calvin.
+Miska: That definitely came with the package of Calvin.

-SB: If you know Calvin Reeder at all, I think you will know that was Calvin’s idea.
+Barrett: If you know Calvin Reeder at all, I think you will know that was Calvin’s idea.
 It was difficult to work around his schedule, but we were really excited to have him involved.
 We’d admired Calvin’s work for a very long time and Adam and I had even tried to get him involved in some of our earlier stuff but it had never worked out so we were really excited when he was able to come out and be the lead in Tape 56.
-I think %100 of his dialogue in that is improvised, he’s just really good.
+I think 100% of his dialogue in that is improvised, he’s just really good.

 Marketing for V/H/S at the Sundance Film Festival

-BM: We’re still trying to figure out if there’s a way to do a TV series, it’s something that I really want to do, and that was sort of the original idea.
+Miska: We’re still trying to figure out if there’s a way to do a TV series, it’s something that I really want to do, and that was sort of the original idea.
 I think there’s a lot of interesting things to be done with that.
 The actual mythology, this massive idea that all you’re watching is VHS tapes and you don’t know anything outside of that world, of that tape.
 Hopefully one day we’ll be lucky enough to get a TV show, but I don’t even know how we would go about doing that.

-RB: So many other stories and pitches that we got from so many other directors that we’d love to do.
+Benjamin: So many other stories and pitches that we got from so many other directors that we’d love to do.

-BM: Maybe we’ll do a sequel if this does well, that’d be pretty awesome.
+Miska: Maybe we’ll do a sequel if this does well, that’d be pretty awesome.

 Wait, you mean it hasn’t made $120 million already at the festivals?!